Geborgen/nordic-souls/README.md

 If you switch profiles mid-save, you will get a popup warning about missing plugins.
 You can safely ignore this.

+CS supports [HDR](https://www.nexusmods.com/skyrimspecialedition/mods/179371).
+If your monitor supports HDR, you can enable it with `WIN + ALT + B` (outside of your game), and configure HDR settings using the in-game CS menu.
+You will need to relaunch your game each time you enable or disable HDR.

 > [!TIP]
-> In-game, press `F10` to toggle the performance overlay, `END` to open the CS configuration menu, and `INSERT` to toggle CS.
+> In-game, press `F10` to toggle the performance overlay, `SHIFT + ENTER` or `END` to open the CS configuration menu, and `SHIFT + INSERT` to toggle CS.

 #### Widescreen Support